chrisleighton11/Katanator/README.md

 #usage: python katanator.py

+#Example output
-#Example output: Langugage: python, Problem: Implement insert, merge, and quick sort to sort an array of integers.
+Langugage: python, Problem: Implement insert, merge, and quick sort to sort an array of integers.

 #Details
 When you run Katanator one problem is selected from the file problems.json.